vicenteherrera/kubernetes_tutorial/docs/06_helm.md

 ```
 helm search stable/prometheus-operator --versions --version=">=6" --col-width=30
 ```
+We are going to install the prometheus-operator Helm chart.
+It is a complex packages that is beyond the scope of what we can explain here, read [its documentation for more information](https://github.com/coreos/prometheus-operator).
+Let's summarize that is includes Prometheus to gather cluster's metrics, Grafana to display a dashboard of those metrics, PrometheusRule to define alerting and recording rules, and Alertmanager

-We are going to install the prometheus-operator Helm chart, with the name __prometheus__ in a namespace named __monitoring__
+Install the prometheus-operator Helm chart, with the name __prometheus__ in a namespace named __monitoring__.

 ```
 helm install --namespace monitoring --name prometheus stable/prometheus-operator --set rbac.create=true
 ```

-We need to specify the rbac.create=true variable for it to work in Azure.
+We need to specify the rbac.create=true variable for it to work in Azure, because it uses role-based access control (RBAC) to limit access to cluster resources.

 To check Prometheu's pods in the monitoring namespace use: